 What is Abstract Texture in Art?

-Abstract texture in the art can best be described as the use of visual texture to create an abstract work of art.
+Abstract texture in art can best be described as using visual texture to create an abstract work of art.

 This type of texture does not represent anything recognizable in the physical world but uses shapes, colors, and lines to create a unique visual experience.
 While traditional artists may use actual textures such as sand or fabric to create them, abstract artists often use digital or painting techniques to achieve the same effect.